How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Does Arizona allow rent control or rent stabilization?

 No. Arizona state law (A.R.S. §33-1329) expressly prohibits cities and counties from enacting any form of rent control or rent stabilization.
 Landlords may raise rent to any market rate with proper notice (at least 30 days for month-to-month tenancies).
-Arizona does not cap security deposits by statute, though deposits must be returned within 14 business days of move-out with an itemized statement.
+Arizona caps security deposits at 1.5 months' rent (A.R.S.
+33-1321), and deposits must be returned within 14 business days of move-out with an itemized statement.

 Ready to Create Your Arizona Month-to-Month Rental Agreement?